gee-community/geemap/README.rst

   pip install geemap

-If you have Anaconda_ or Miniconda_ installed on your computer, you can use conda to install geemap:
+If you have Anaconda_ or Miniconda_ installed on your computer, you can use create conda Python environment to install geemap:

 .. code:: python